hpreston/myhero_demo/README.md

 # Advanced Demos

 ## Installation
 If you would rather demo deploying each service independently you can use these sample curl commands.
 These commands assume that you've run `source myhero_setup` to store environment variables for key details.
+This also uses the default of "myhero" as the deployment name.

 * Deploy the data service
   * `curl -k -X POST -u $MANTL_USER:$MANTL_PASSWORD https://$MANTL_CONTROL:8080/v2/apps -H "Content-type: application/json" -d @myhero-data.json| python -m json.tool`